Tylryan/xbt/README.md

 (`build_files`), a set of output files (`output_files`), and a set of shell commands to execute.
 The program loops through the set of rules in the opposite order in which they were declared.
-For each rule, if any of the input files are newer than the output files, then execute the that rule's set of shell commands; else skip.
+For each rule, if any of the input files are newer than the output files, then execute that rule's set of shell commands; else skip.

 However, if you want to have a rule run everytime, then don't declare `build_files` and/or `output_files`.